nabeelaccount/simple-docker/README.md

 # Simple web application

-This is a simple example on dpeloying a web application using docker and nodeJS.
+This is a simple example on deploying a web application using docker and nodeJS.

+The application is also monitored by github action to update the docker image when an update is made to this repository.

 ## How to run the application locally
 prerequist:
 ->  Running docker service

 1. Please build the docker image:
 - docker-username: Your Docker account username